Quick answer

 Because it excludes interest, EBIT allows fair comparison between companies with very different debt levels.
 A highly leveraged company and a debt-free company may have the same operating efficiency but very different Net Income figures.

-EBIT formula
+EBIT formulas

 $$\text{EBT} = \text{Net Income} + \text{Tax Expense}$$